TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/AppendixA/Index.rst

 This section should give you some pointers on what you can process in your script and which functions and variables you can access.

-Your script is included inside the class "ContentObjectRenderer" in the :file:`typo3/sysext/frontend/Classes/ContentObject/ContentObjectRenderer.php` script.
-Thereby your file is a part of this object (ContentObjectRenderer).
-This is why you must return all content in the variable "$content" and any TypoScript configuration is available from the array "$conf" (it may not be set at all though, so check it with is\_array()!)
+Your script is included inside the class :php:`\TYPO3\CMS\Frontend\ContentObject\ContentObjectRenderer` in the :t3src:`frontend/Classes/ContentObject/ContentObjectRenderer.php` script.
+Thereby your file is a part of this object (:php:`ContentObjectRenderer`).
+This is why you must return all content in the variable :php:`$content` and any TypoScript configuration is available from the array :php:`$conf` (it may not be set at all though, so check it with :php:`is_array()`)

 ..  _appendix-include-content:

 $content
 --------

 Contains the content, which was passed to the object, if any.
-All content, which you want to return, must be in this variable!
+All content, which you want to return, **must** be in this variable.

-Remember, don't output anything (but debug code) directly in your script!
+Do not output anything directly in your script.

 ..  _appendix-include-conf:

 $conf
 -----

-The array $conf contains the configuration for the USER cObject.
+The array :php:`$conf` contains the configuration for the USER cObject.
-Try debug($conf) to see the content printed out for debugging!
+Try :php:`debug($conf)` to see the content printed out for debugging!

 ..  _appendix-include-white-spaces:

 White spaces
 ------------